jdogresorg/Broadcast-Token-Naming-System/docs/BTNS-420.md

 - BTNS tokens can also be used in combination with other protocols, by specifying the semicolon (`;`) as a protocol delimiter.
 - Only one BTNS action (`ISSUE`,`MINT`,`SEND`) can be included in a `broadcast`
 - BTNS tokens can be stamped using the STAMP Protocol
-- By allowing combining of protocols, you can do powerful thinks in a single transaction, such as:
+- By allowing combining of protocols, you can do many things in a single transaction, such as:
-  - Issue BTNS `token` with an `ICON` pointing to an external URL
+  - Issue BTNS `token` with a `DESCRIPTION` pointing to an external image file
-  - Issue SRC-20 `token`
   - Stamp JSON file with meta-data to BTNS token
   - Stamp image data inside a BTNS token
   - Reference an ordinals inscription
   - Reference an IPFS CID

-Example 1
+**Example 1**
 `bt:ISSUE|JDOG;stamp:base64data`
 The above example issues a JDOG token, and STAMPs file data into the token.